Hi, I’m Amanda

 In working with a coach myself, we tuned my focus towards what was really important to me and my family.
 My experience became my inspiration for doing my PhD on Motherhood and Leadership, and uncovering opportunities for empowering mothers as leaders.

-I’m also drawing on my 15+ years of experience in coaching managers and leaders towards high performance.
-I want to offer the same sort of coaching that I found so powerful on my own journey to other mothers navigating this world of work, life and leadership.
+I’m also drawing on my 15+ years of corporate experience within HR, Learning and Development and Organisational Development.
+After spending so many years coaching managers and leaders towards high performance, I want to now offer the same sort of coaching that I found so powerful on my own journey to other mothers navigating this world of work, life and leadership.

 I am trained in neuroscience based coaching and am on a pathway to ICF (International Coach Federation) accreditation.